isovector/prospect/README.md

 -- failure = (Nothing, [Cont (const ()), Action 1 ()])
 ```

-In these examples, we can continue analyzing an `Accursed Pattern` monad until
+In these examples, we can continue analyzing a `Free Pattern` monad until
 the result of its `Cont` continuation is forced.